 Ochronosis is noticed in anyone using cosmetics, with this compound, for short or long periods of time, even if the amount is as low as 2%.

 Hydroquinone is banned in Europe, Japan, Australia and around the world, due to toxicity.
 High levels of mercury are reported.
 Abnormal function of adrenal glands are reported in people using cosmetics with this compound.
 It may contaminate Tocopherol Acetate in manufacturing.

 The FDA approved it, but since August 29, 2006 revoked its approval stating, "hydroquinone cannot be ruled out as a potential carcinogen".
 The FDA currently classifies it as safe, as currently used.
 It can be effective for skin lightening, when used properly.
 It can also cause skin sensitivity.

 A new FDA proposed ban requires FDA approval on any skin lightening products sold to the public, without a doctors prescription.
 It's unknown whether or not this ban will take affect.
-A four month period, discussing regulation changes, will take effect afterwards by physicians, consumers and skin care companies.
-During this time all opinions are noted.
+A four month period discussing regulation changes will take effect afterwards by physicians, consumers and skin care companies.
+During this time all opinions will be noted.

 A product containing hydroquinone should be packaged in a non-transparent, air tight, container.
 Daily exposure to sunlight or air can change its color to a strange colored brown.

 Instead of using harsh chemicals to lighten skin, consider doing it naturally.
 There are ways to fade dark spots or discolorations, without using harsh chemicals.
 Try diluted lemon juice or german chamomile.

 Diluted lemon juice can: fade dark spots/discolorations, tighten and lighten, reduce oily complexion, exfoliate dead skin cells and diminish acne and scars.
 German chamomile lightens skin.
 Reduce inflammation, fine lines, wrinkles, acne scars, puffiness and, under eye, dark circles.